 In Mental’s Ask a Mental Health Pro series, we speak with a top expert to parse through a cultural event surrounding mental health.
-Here, we’re exploring the safety of ketamine therapy after Matthew Perry’s death last October.
+Here, we’re exploring the safety of ketamine therapy after Matthew Perry’s death in October 2023.
 The autopsy report from the Los Angeles County medical examiner said the actor and mental health advocate died from the “acute effects of ketamine,” with “drowning, coronary artery disease, and buprenorphine effects” listed as contributing factors.
 He was found face-down in the hot tub at his Pacific Palisades home.

 Our Expert: Steven L. Mandel, M.D., is a board-certified anesthesiologist with a master’s degree in psychology.
 He is the co-founder and president of Ketamine Clinics Los Angeles, which has provided more than 30,000 infusions.
 Dr. Mandel has been working in the ketamine therapy field for more than 40 years, and is a founder of the nonprofit organization American Society of Ketamine Physicians, Psychotherapists and Practitioners (ASKP3).